Charles Green Shaw: Art

 As an artist, Shaw was "essentially self-taught."
 In 1927, he enrolled in Thomas Hart Benton's class at the Art Students League of New York.
 He also studied privately with George Luks from 1926 to 1928.
 In 1929, he lived in Paris for a month, visiting museums and meeting artists.
 He found a great deal of inspiration in London, going to the park and sketching every day.
-Shaw "considered himself a painter" when he returned to New York City in 1932.
+Buck Pennington wrote that Shaw "considered himself a painter" when he returned to New York City in 1932.

 In 1933, he started a series of works called Plastic Polygon, working on this series of abstracted architectural paintings for about seven years.
-Plastic Polygon included "architectural forms of the New York City skyline" and helped establish his reputation.
+According to the Smithsonian American Art Museum, Plastic Polygon included "architectural forms of the New York City skyline" and helped establish his reputation.
 Shaw called his style of modern art "concretionist" because he painted "concrete objects" rather than abstractions.

 In 1934, Shaw had a solo exhibition at Valentine Gallery in New York City.
 From May to October 1935, he also had a show at Gallery of Living Art that was organized by Albert Gallatin.
 This was the first one-man show at the Gallery of Living Art; Gallatin said he broke his own rule because "Mr. Shaw is doing the most important abstract painting in America today."
 The next year, Gallatin curated a show at Reinhardt Gallery called American Concretionists, which included Shaw's works and those of others.
 Also in 1936, Shaw was a founding member of the American Abstract Artists and participated in their first annual exhibition.
-This group was established "at a time when abstract art was met with strong critical resistance," and many such artists struggled to find galleries willing to display their work.
+This group was established when abstract art had not fully won critical respect, and many such artists struggled to find galleries willing to display their work.

 In the 1940s and moving forward, Shaw shifted from the strict geometrical format of the polygon paintings, focusing on abstract expressionism.
 He softened the color palette for some of his paintings.
 He also explored another medium, making montages by mountings antique items related to games on fabric, such as game boards and antique playing and tarot cards.
 In addition, he designed posters, book covers, and illustrated picture books.

 A significant figure in American abstract art, Shaw was the only American artist to have two solo exhibitions at Guggenheim Museum in his lifetime.
 In total, he had thirty one-man shows in galleries, museums and traveling exhibitions in America, Europe, and Japan.